bsrd-ai/ultimate-full-stack-developer/manuscript/chapter4_frontend_basics.md

 ## 6. What’s Next?

-Having laid the foundation for integrating React with multiple backend APIs for weather forecasting, the next step involves exploring advanced concepts like:

-- Component libraries (e.g., Material-UI, Ant Design).
-- Advanced state management and data fetching.
-- Testing frontend applications using tools like Jest or Cypress.

-By mastering these skills, you’ll be equipped to build intelligent, user-friendly applications that seamlessly integrate with powerful backend systems.
+Having established a foundation for integrating React with multiple backend APIs for weather forecasting, we will move to more advanced AI implementations in future chapters.
+By mastering these basics, you’ll be equipped to build intelligent, user-friendly applications that seamlessly integrate with powerful backend systems.